ChrisDoernen/liveo/Documentation/DevelopmentQuickStartGuide.md

 ```
 ng serve service --configuration=simulation
 ```
 to start the service in the simulation environment.
+Also check out the available [configuration options](ConfigurationOptions.md)

 To work on the client or admin sites, run
 ```